Working Towards FIAP Distinctions

 The “FIAP No.” Column

 Remember that your recording of the FIAP number must be accurate.
 FIAP will check your acceptance record against their central Database of Salon Results.
+If it doesn’t show on their database then it will not be accepted.

 A final note